Annabel Schasching

 Annabel Schasching (born 26 July 2002) is an Austrian footballer.
-She plays for the Austria women's national football team.
+She plays as a midfielder for the Austria women's national football team and Frauen-Bundesliga club RB Leipzig.

 Club career

 Schasching started her senior career at St. Pölten in 2018, then she joined Sturm Graz in 2020.
 In December 2022, it was announced that Schasching would join German side SC Freiburg during the winter transfer window in January 2023.

-For the 2025-26 season she moved to RB Leipzig.
+For the 2025–26 season she moved to RB Leipzig.

 International career

 Schasching played for Austria U17 at the 2019 UEFA Women's Under-17 Championship.

 In March 2021, she received her first call-up for the Austrian national team by coach Irene Fuhrmann.
 However, she was unable to feature in any matches in April that year, as several Sturm Graz players tested positive for COVID-19.
 On 30 November 2021, she made her international debut in an 8–0 victory over Luxembourg during the 2023 World Cup qualification.

 She scored her first goal for the national team in her third appearance on 22 June 2022 in a 4–0 friendly win against Montenegro.
 A month later, on 4 July, she was named in the squad for the UEFA Women's Euro 2022, replacing Maria Plattner who withdrew following a shoulder injury sustained in training.